jcornaz/kwik/docs/setup.rst

 Add the required repository to your build system
 ------------------------------------------------

-- Stable versions will be published on jcenter_
+- Stable versions are published on jcenter_
 - Alpha, beta and release-candidates are published on https://dl.bintray.com/kwik/preview
 - Development artifacts are published on https://dl.bintray.com/kwik/dev